jckantor/ESTM60203/Syllabus.md

 # ESTM 60203 Introduction to Applied Operations Research #

-*ESTM 60203: Introduction to Applied Operations Research* provides students with a an introduction to selected concepts and analytical tools of Operations Research with broad application in business and process operations.
+*ESTM 60203: Introduction to Applied Operations Research* is an introduction to selected concepts and analytical tools of Operations Research with broad application in business and process operations.

 ## Catalog Description ##